pineman/pineman.github.io/docs/posts/2023-11-05_ruby-ascii-8bit.md

 We initially shrugged off one of them during the first batch of emails, but it came back around for the second batch.
-Luckily it only affected our own dog fooding account.
+Luckily it only affected our own dogfooding account.
 This is the error:

 ``` txt
 ActionView::Template::Error